mzamora/mzamora.github.io/research.md

 * Modeling tools for varied energy applications

 ## Publications and conferences
+* Mónica N. Zamora Zapata, Thijs Heus
+"Modeling the Response of Coastal Stratocumulus Clouds to Sudden and Gradual Variations of Surface Heat Fluxes" Submitted to AGU Fall meeting 2021.

 * Mónica N. Zamora Zapata, Thijs Heus, Jan Kleissl.
 "Effects of surface and top wind shear on the spatial organization of marine Stratocumulus-topped boundary layers" JGR Atmospheres 126(11), June 2021.